-Alternatively, you can use the DB\ENV->set\msgcall() (page 324) or DB->set\msgcall() (page 129) methods to capture the additional error information in a way that does not use C library FILE \'s.
+Alternatively, you can use the DbEnv::set_message_stream() (page 339) and Db::set_message_stream() (page 134) methods to display the messages via an output stream, or the DbEnv::set_msgcall() (page 340) or Db::set_msgcall() (page 135) methods to capture the additional error information in a way that does not use C library FILE 's.
+You should not mix these approaches.

-The DB\ENV->set\msgfile() method configures operations performed using the specified DB\ENV handle, not all operations performed on the underlying database environment.
+The DbEnv::set_msgfile() method configures operations performed using the specified DbEnv handle, not all operations performed on the underlying database environment.

-The DB\ENV->set\msgfile() method may be called at any time during the life of the application.
+The DbEnv::set_msgfile() method may be called at any time during the life of the application.